-We have good weather in sight, and with it a lot of seasonal vegetables that will fill our kitchen with color and our table with healthy and tasty food without major complications.
+We have good weather in sight, and with it a bunch of seasonal vegetables that will fill our kitchen with color and our table with healthy, tasty food without much fuss.

-When I think of Ratatouille, the first thing that comes to mind is the famous movie: I remember when my children were younger and every Disney premiere was a big event at home.
-Who was going to tell me, while I was watching this movie eating popcorn with my children, that a few years later the plot would have so much to do with my current life and that of my children, and that our world would turn so much in back to the kitchen?
+When I think of Ratatouille, the first thing that comes to mind is the famous movie: I remember when my children were younger and every Disney release was a big event at home.
+Who would have thought, while watching that movie and eating popcorn with my kids, that years later the story would be so connected to my current life and my children's, and that our world would revolve so much around the kitchen?

-But going back to the recipe, Ratatouille is a dish from traditional French gastronomy based on aubergines, tomatoes, zucchini and other vegetables, it is the equivalent of our Manchego ratatouille and is widespread throughout much of the world.
+But back to the recipe, Ratatouille is a dish from traditional French cuisine made with eggplants, tomatoes, zucchini and other vegetables; it's essentially the equivalent of our pisto manchego and is widespread across much of the world.

-It is a nutritious, healthy and delicious dish, which by itself constitutes an excellent first course or starter, a wonderful dinner, or the best accompaniment to meat or fish.
+It is a nutritious, healthy and delicious dish that on its own makes an excellent first course or starter, a wonderful dinner, or the best side for meat or fish.

-There are different variants, but this time I have opted for the simplest, using only vegetables and aromatic herbs; yes, I could not resist giving it a personal touch and I have accompanied it with a sauce as rich and ours as romesco.
+There are different variations, but this time I chose the simplest, using only vegetables and aromatic herbs; that said, I couldn't resist adding a personal touch and served it with a sauce as rich and local as romesco.

-Do you want to surprise your guests with a rich, healthy and colorful dish?
-You will only need some very fresh vegetables, a good extra virgin olive oil, some aromatic herbs and a bit of grace when placing the ingredients...
-If you are also lucky enough to do so in a platter as beautiful and versatile as this one from Emile Henry , better than better, since you will enjoy a slow and uniform cooking, an excellent presentation and you will keep the food hot for longer.
-For me, Emile Henry is synonymous with quality and good taste!
-Let's go for the recipe!
+Do you want to surprise your guests with a tasty, healthy and colorful dish?
+You will only need some very fresh vegetables, a good extra virgin olive oil, some aromatic herbs and a little flair when arranging the ingredients… If you're also lucky enough to cook it in abaking dishas beautiful and versatile as this one from Emile Henry, even better, since you'll enjoy slow, even cooking, an excellent presentation and the food will stay warm longer.
+For me Emile Henry is synonymous with quality and good taste!
+Let's get the recipe!

 Ingredients